ari-gaskins/morse-code-translator/README.md

 # morse-code-translator
-translates inputted morse code from spacebar
+translates inputted morse code from dots and dashes entered